Updated on 02/22/2024

 Palomino is a small town in the department La Guajira.
 The area around Palomino used to be very dangerous and tourism was a foreign word.
 But thanks to its incredible landscapes, majestic rivers and beautiful beaches, Palomino has seen a real boom in recent years.

-Palomino is one of five villages in the municipality of Dibulla and is located around 80 km from the city of Santa Marta.
+Palomino is one of five villages in the municipality of Dibulla and is located around 50 miles (80 km) from the city of Santa Marta.
 The village is mostly inhabited by farmers and members of the indigenous communities Kogi, Arhuaco, Wiwa, and Kankuano.
 Today’s indigenous tribes descend from the Tairona, who formerly settled this area.
 It was the Tairona who built millennia-old structures such as Pueblito, located in Tayrona Park, and Ciudad Perdida, a settlement even older than Machu Picchu.

 For many years this area was the battlefield of a paramilitary group called Resistencia Tayrona and what was once the most famous and feared guerrilla group in Colombia, the FARC (Revolutionary Armed Forces of Colombia).